HAWAIIAN TELCOM, INC.

 Risk Level

-This number has been reported as spam times, has been searched 349 times, and has garnered 6 comments by our users.
-These numbers do not indicate a high potential spam risk, but report if suspected.
+This number has been reported as spam 1 times, has been searched 357 times, and has garnered 6 comments by our users.
+These numbers are higher than average, indicating a possible high risk of spam.

 Based on user comments, the phone number (808) 956-0000 may be associated with both legitimate and suspicious activities.
 While some users report it as a generic number for a university program, others describe calls seeking personal information, suggesting it could be used for spam or inappropriate interactions.
 Caution is advised when interacting with this number.